-The PRO-Verter is the central management device in most Systems and as such will be the primary device to report and correct issues both within the PRO-Verter and the System.
+The PRO-Verter is the central power management device in most Systems and will be the primary device to report and correct issues both within the PRO-Verter and the System.

-Most faults and System failures can be caused by two factors:

-- 1. Incorrect programming values - 2.
-Incorrect setup.
+Most faults and System failures are caused by two factors: (1) incorrect programming values in the PRO-Verter (and possibly the Power Hub) or (2) incorrect setup.
 Ensure the PRO-Verter and Power Hub programming values are set according to the Program Requirements.

-Table 1 provides the faults most commonly encountered when a System is running in Hybrid mode.
+Table 4 provides the faults most commonly encountered when a System is running in Hybrid mode.
 The source(s) of the problems that generates these faults is indicated by an "X" in the appropriate column.
 This information will streamline the troubleshooting process by telling the operator what to check first.
 Click the fault name to link to a detailed explanation of the reason(s) why the fault occurred and solutions to correct the fault.
 The full list of all faults and statuses is on the following page.
 Refer to the component Manuals if faults are not System-related.

 Fault Excessive Load Generator Expander Paks Power Hub AGS Cable AC Cable Heat/ Derating

 AC Overload X

-Fault Gen Run Х х Х х
+Fault Gen Run х Х Х х

-Fault MaxRn Х Х Х Х
+Fault MaxRn X Х х Х

 Fault VDC х Х х

-FET Overload Х Х
+FET Overload Х х

-High Battery Х
+High Battery х Х

-Low Battery Х х х
+Low Battery х Х х

-Tfmr Overtemp Х Х
+Tfmr Overtemp x х

-Table 1.
+Table 4.
 List of Faults and Source(s) of Problem